Register for a March Zoom Webinar to get all your Trailhead Ambassadors questions answered.

 Mission

-Trailhead Ambassadors inspire visitors to protect public lands through learning and teaching stewardship behaviors while recreating on trails in the Snoqualmie Corridor.
+Trailhead Ambassadors inspire visitors to protect public lands through learning and teaching stewardship behaviors while recreating on trails.

 Vision